dm5tt/LoRaHarvesterBox/README.md

 - Generic raw LoRa devices
 - Or virtually any other custom project

 For persistent data storage, an optional FRAM IC (Infineon FM24V10) can be mounted on the back and connected via I²C.
 A variety of sensors can be integrated through I²C, SPI (on the back), or USART interfaces.

 The power supply design is highly flexible: alongside standard JST-PH connectors, the board also supports very small LiPo batteries (commonly used in in-ear headphones or Bluetooth headsets), which can be soldered directly.
 Such batteries are readily available on AliExpress (e.g. 501010).
+The TI BQ25570 also supports exotic sources like Supercaps, LTO, etc.

 ## Hardware